Inside, Anise or Al Fresco – the choice is yours at Cinnamon Kitchen.

 I’m not usually that fussed about dessert, 9 times out of 10 I’d rather have cheese, but the poached pear with coconut rice and a tangy sorbet almost seemed like a healthy option!
 It was certainly a very pretty option too.

 The cooking here is faultless, every dish met our expectations and just a little more.
 Incredibly Cinnamon Kitchen has now been open for 10 years, and to celebrate there is a special 10-year anniversary tasting menu for £70 or £115 with wine pairings.
-Why not treat yourself to the best of the past 10 years, and see just why Cinnamon Kitchen has stayed successful.
+Why not treat yourself to the best of the past 10 years, and see just why Cinnamon Kitchen has stayed successful and now opened a sister restaurant in Battersea, to complement the City branch and Cinnamon Club in Westminster.

 9 Devonshire Square,